3mmaRand/singlm/docs/index.md

 ## Following along with the examples
 Readers may wish to code along and the following gives guidance on how best to do that.

-I recommend starting a new RStudio project and creating a folder inside that project called `data-raw` where you will save the data files, and scripts for each example.
+I recommend starting a new RStudio project and creating a folder inside that project called `data-raw` where you will save the data files.
 Links to the data files are given in the text and these can be downloaded to your `data-raw` folder by right-clicking the link choosing the option to save.
+Then make a new script file for each example to carry our the analysis for that example.

-For example, if you call your Project `poisson` and you have just started [Chapter 3](#pois-glm-single-cont), your folder structure would look like this:
+For example, if you call your Project `singlm` and you have just started [Chapter 3](#pois-glm-single-cont), your folder structure would look like this:

 ```
--- poisson
+-- singlm
-   |-- poisson.Rproj
+   |-- singlm.Rproj
    |-- cases_poisson.R
    |-- data-raw
       |-- cases.text